ayaakoub/spotify-final-project/README.md

 - What features are the most predictive in determining track popularity?
 - What are the optimal combination of features for popular tracks?
 - Are there any differences across genres?

+## Description of the communication protocols

+Our group will meet regularly during class times (Tuesdays and Thursdays from 7 to 9 pm).
+We will also be meeting on the weekend, with date and time being decided during our class time based on availability.
+We will be assigning separate tasks for completion and following up during our meetings.
+We also have a channel set up on slack for regular day-to-day communication.